githubcbrc/KGWASMatrix/README.md

 3. **file index:** Indicates the specific bin number to merge in this operation.
 4. **min occurrence threshold:** Defines the minimum and the maximum k-mer frequency in the panel.
 This frequency does not refer to the k-mer count in any specific accession but the k-mer frequency across the panel.
 K-mers with a frequency below this threshold are excluded (`frequency < minimum threshold`).
 And k-mers with a frequency exceeding the complement of this threshold relative to the panel size are also excluded (i.e., `frequency > panel size - minimum threshold`).

+**Note**: in ``matrix_merge.cpp`` NUM_ACC is a hard-coded parameter specifying the number of accessions to be processed.
+Make sure to recompile the code with with your number of accessions by updating the value and re-running `./install`.

 Let's say we have a panel of 1000 accessions for which the k-mer count was performed for each accession using the command `kmer_count <accession> 200 ./output`.
 To merge the k-mer counts and create a matrix, we run the following `matrix_merge ./output accessions.txt <index> 6` on each of the 200 bins (zero indexed i.e. 0-199).
 For example, `matrix_merge ./output accessions.txt 35 6` will look for all 1000 k-mer count files in `./output/<accessions>/35_nr.tsv` with names in `accessions.txt`, and merge all bins with index 35:

 ```bash